Mariellapanag/MEMD_Analysis_iEEG/README.md

 The output of `Mantel_test_raw.py` would be the aforementioned scatterplots (one for the time distance and multiple ones for all IMFs), along with the spearman correlation values displayed in the title of the plots.
 Mantel test results are also generated, but not displayed in the scatterplots, as they will be used later on, in order to perform FDR to all patients.

+## <a name="marginal-hilbert"></a> Marginal Hilbert Spectrum
+The following graphical representations are available:
+ - marginal Hilbert Spectrum of frequency of all analytical IMF signals across components
+ - marginal Hilbert Spectrum of frequency of all components within IMF
+ - Hilbert-Huang spectrum for each IMF
+For generating these plots, once needs to run the following python scripts:

 # <a name="other-figures"></a> Supporting figures
 Figures .....